Start Here... Take a deep breath.

 Many people visit or call our Resource Center when they’re first diagnosed.
 Here you can talk with staff and trained volunteers who can answer your questions and provide you with the information you’re seeking.
 Many clients say that the Resource Center provided them with a sense of calm and understanding when every other aspect of their life seemed rushed and unsettled.
-Click here for our Welcome Folder.
+Click here for our Welcome Packet.
 Click here for our Caregivers Guide.

 Some helpful resources written by former Executive Director, Bob Riter: